 Nearby attractions at Chota Mangwa

-- Hiking through the forest trails, one can reach the old monastery that is situated at the Takling Khasmahal Village.
-The way towards the monastery is quite adventurous.
-From the monastery the view of the misty mountains and forest is awesome.
+- One can reach the old monastery situated at the Takling Khasmahal Village through the forest trails.
+The way toward the monastery is quite adventurous.
+From the monastery, the view of the misty mountains and forest is awesome.

 - Teesta river can be seen from a distance.
 The curve of the flow of the river around the mountains is magnificent to look upon.
 If you love photography, this place can be your ideal destination.

-- Hiring a car, you can visit the beautiful Rungli Rungliot Tea Garden and orchid center in Takdah.
-The car may cost Rs 1800 to Rs 2500 for half-day and full-day sightseeing.
+- Hiring a car, you can visit the beautiful Rungli Rungliot Tea Garden and orchid centre in Takdah.
+The car may cost ₹1800 to ₹2500 for half-day and full-day sightseeing.

 - Lamahatta park is a very good place to see near Chota Mangwa.
 This scenic park is covered by dhupi and pine trees.
 A sacred lake is situated at the top of the park.

-Darjeeling Blossom Eco-Tourism Complex: Best Place to enjoy a Farmhouse
+Darjeeling Blossom Eco-Tourism Complex: Best Place to Stay

-There is a small and beautiful hilltop at a 2-minute walking distance the complex towards the north-east side.
-View of Sunrise, hills of Kalimpong and Teesta river looks the best from here.
-This place is remote and must be advanced with proper precaution.
+There is a small and beautiful hilltop within a 2-minute walking distance from the complex towards the northeast side.
+View of Sunrise, the hills of Kalimpong, and the Teesta river look the best from here.
+This place is remote and must be advanced with proper precautions.

 Best time to visit Chota Mangwa

-- If you are planning to visit anytime between December and February, you must carry warm clothes with you as the weather gets very cold.
+- If you are planning to visit anytime between December and February, you must carry warm clothes along with travel essentials with you as the weather gets very cold.

-- If you come in the early or late rainy season, then do not forget to bring an umbrella and raincoat with you.
+- If you come in the early or late rainy season, do not forget to bring an umbrella and raincoat.

-- Before reaching Chota Mangwa, the last two-kilometer stretch of the road is not in good condition.
+- Before reaching Chota Mangwa, the last 2 Km stretch of the road is not in good condition.
 Therefore, you must hire an SUV like Scorpio or Bolero.

 - The hilltop near the complex I have mentioned must be reached with extra caution.
-You should avoid the place during the night unless you are professionals.
+It would be best to avoid the place during the night unless you are professional.

-- The Ecotourism Complex uses a solar heater to warm water for regular use that is good but do not expect a city-like facility in there.
+- The Ecotourism Complex uses a solar heater to warm water for regular use, which is good but do not expect a city-like facility in Chota Mangwa.

-- If you are planning for an itinerary of 4-5 days, I suggest staying two days at Chota Mangwa and the remaining days at Tinchuley and cover Lamahatta, Takdah from there.
+- If you are planning for an itinerary of 4-5 days, I suggest staying two days at Chota Mangwa and the remaining days at Tinchuley, Lamahatta and Takdah from there.

-Chota Mangwa is getting more popular day by day as the crowd in the other popular places is increasing.
-If you a nature lover and want to spend a memorable time in the green with the singing birds around, you must visit it once.
-This peaceful offbeat place will give you the opportunity to take rest and free your mind from the daily busy routine.
-So, why waiting?
-Pack the essentials in a trolley bag and travel to Chota Mangwa.
+Chota Mangwa is getting more popular day by day as the crowd in the other tourist places is increasing.
+If you are a nature lover and want to spend a memorable time in the green with the singing birds around, you must visit it once.
+This peaceful offbeat place will allow you to take a rest and free your mind from the daily busy routine.